 **Well actually a bus full of people were “scammed.”
 Let me explain, but it is two-sided – one more personal and the other totally unjust.
 So what exactly is this relating to?
 This is about the Tongariro Alpine Crossing, which is a 13 mile trek through Tongariro National Park, New Zealand’s oldest national park and a dual World Heritage Site.
 The crossing includes crossing over Mount Tongariro and also has views of two other mountains, Ngauruhoe (NZ’s youngest and most active volcano) and Ruapehu.
 If you’re a Lord of the Ring’s fan you may know it as Mount Doom.

 Let’s start with my personal woes to get it out of the way.
 For weeks I had heard how amazing the crossing was and how it was a top thing to do while in NZ: a “must do.”
 And well my friends that was just completely false.
 I think it is only a must if you like extreme hiking or if you want to really push yourself.
 Yes, the views are pretty cool, but honestly I have seen better.
 It isn’t something that is going to be a top thing I’ve done/seen in my life or even on this trip.
 And so if you are a normal traveler not looking to push your body to it’s limit I think this is something you can skip.
 Honestly, apart for the first hour every second of the experience was miserable and I consider myself to be fairly fit/active.
 It was windy and freezing and I wanted it to be over.
-So the fact that it was sold to us as something we couldn’t not do was the first injustice I felt.
-I can’t understand how something so extreme as this could have been so pushed onto us.
+So the fact that it was sold to us as something we couldn’t miss was the first injustice I felt.
+I can’t understand how something so extreme as this could have been pushed onto us so hard.
 Only two people from the bus opted out and the Stray drivers were basically trying to convince them to change their minds up until 15 minutes before.
 It just left a bad taste.

 Okay now time for the actual “scam.”
 I think at this point it is well known I am traveling with a hop on/off bus company, Stray.
 They have an app where you book your travel, follow along the route, book accommodation and activities.
 The crossing activity on the app was listed at $69 NZ and you know we did question the cost with our driver.
 We were told that park fees were increased 400% or something wild this year so that was why it was so high.
 We all took it at face value mostly because we trusted our driver and also because we wanted to do the hike.
 I’ll review the actual hike at the end, but again I didn’t enjoy it and wanted it to end, especially after the summit.
 As a result I finished the crossing family quickly, in under 5.5 hours and I was one of the first 5 in our group to finish.
 Now is where it gets interesting…

 We finish the walk and have to shuttle back to Adrift’s base.
 On the drive back we are asked if we wanted to be dropped off at a bar.
 Are you insane?!
 I almost just died (okay being very dramatic), but seriously I can think of a lot of things I want before a drink – shower, bed, food, bathroom, etc. The five of us decline and are dropped off at Adrift where we drop off our rented gear (I had rented gloves for $5 – which someone also made the point that the rentals should have been included with what we were paying).
 Okay cool so when is our ride coming to drive us to our accommodation?
-Well it wasn’t easy to get an answer, but when we finally had it clarified it was that it wasn’t coming until 5:15/5:30pm and that we had to wait for the entire group to finish so they only do one trip.
+Well it wasn’t easy to get an answer, but when we finally had it clarified it was that it wasn’t coming until 5:15/5:30pm (3 hours waiting around) and that we had to wait for the entire group to finish so they only do one trip.
 This was just so messed up on so many levels, but the main two being:

 #2.
 We all paid $69 and multiplied by 20 that is $1,380.
-There are no fees to actually hike the crossing so the fees Adrift has to pay are to be a commercial operator at the park – meaning they are listed on the website and can send guides with groups.
+There are no fees to actually hike the crossing and therefore the fees Adrift has to pay are to be a commercial operator at the park – meaning they are listed on the website and can send guides with groups.
 We didn’t have guides we just had shuttles.
 So we paid money for transportation when we are traveling with a bus company….logic.
 And the icing on that is that we are paying for transportation, but they won’t take us when we are ready to go.
 We had to wait 3 hours outside (oh yes I forgot to mention that after we dropped off our gear they closed down and we were left outside) after hiking in brutal conditions for over 5 hours.

 Now to the actual crossing… We were given the green light for the next morning at 7pm the night before.
 The conditions hadn’t been great earlier in the week and safety of the crossing is very weather dependent.
 When we heard it was on we were all stoked.
 It was our last night at Blue Duck Station and ended up being very chilled.
 I think most of the group retired to bed around 9pm.
 I’ve never been one to go to bed early and as a result inadvertently I stayed up until around midnight.
 Total error on my part because we were leaving at 5:45am.